ddsky/spoonacular-api-clients/javascript/docs/MealPlanningApi.md

-let startDate = 2020-06-01; // String | The start date in the format yyyy-mm-dd. let endDate = 2020-06-07; // String | The end date in the format yyyy-mm-dd. let hash = "hash_example"; // String | The private hash for the username. let inlineObject8 = new SpoonacularApi.InlineObject8(); // InlineObject8 |
+let startDate = 2020-06-01; // String | The start date in the format yyyy-mm-dd. let endDate = 2020-06-07; // String | The end date in the format yyyy-mm-dd. let hash = "hash_example"; // String | The private hash for the username. let generateShoppingListRequest = new SpoonacularApi.GenerateShoppingListRequest(); // GenerateShoppingListRequest |
-apiInstance.generateShoppingList(username, startDate, endDate, hash, inlineObject8, (error, data, response) => {
+apiInstance.generateShoppingList(username, startDate, endDate, hash, generateShoppingListRequest, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {